 Trying to decide between visiting Thailand or Vietnam?
-These are two very different countries which both deliver incredible experiences to travellers.
-Keep reading to discover which of these amazing countries is right for your adventure.
+These are two very different countries that both deliver incredible travel experiences.
+Read on to choose the adventure that’s right for you.

-What’s in our Guide to Choosing Between Thailand vs Vietnam?
+What’s in our guide to Thailand vs Vietnam?

 3. Thai Food vs Vietnamese Cuisine